Well, now I’ve just about heard everything.

 This year, we have seen more live-action remakes of Disney films than ever before.
 In March of this year, we were introduced to the live-action version of Disney’s 1941 “Dumbo.”
 And if you thought “Baby Mine” made you cry with an animated herd of elephants…

-Over the summer, Disney released a remake of “The Lion King,” in an attempt to woo crowds with CGI-created versions of Simba, Nala and company, rather than the 2-D animated version of the characters we were first introduced to in 1994.
+Over the summer, Disney released a remake of “The Lion King” to woo crowds with CGI-created versions of Simba, Nala, and company, rather than the 2-D animated version of the characters we were first introduced to in 1994.
 Again, there was no need.

 But wait.
 There’s more.

-Next month, Angelina will take to the silver screen again as the evil mistress again in “Maleficent: The Mistress of All Evil,” and on November 12, the live remake of Disney’s “Lady and the Tramp” will debut on the Disney+ streaming service.
+Angelina will take to the silver screen again as the evil mistress in “Maleficent: The Mistress of All Evil,” On November 12, the live remake of Disney’s “Lady and the Tramp” will debut on the Disney+ streaming service.

-The one thing we can say for the canine remake is that Disney did better in opting for live furry friends, as opposed to CGI-created characters.
-But if ever there were a Disney classic, surely the original 1955 version of “Lady and the Tramp” serves as the epitome.
+The one thing we can say for the canine remake is that Disney did better in opting for live furry friends than CGI-created characters.
+But if ever there were a Disney classic, the original 1955 version of “Lady and the Tramp” is the epitome.

-And, in case I haven’t quite driven the point home yet, classics are not to be remade.
+And, in case I haven’t driven the point home yet, classics are not to be remade.

 Dates beyond “Cruella” elude us at this time, but we have either confirmation or strong rumors about “The Little Mermaid,” “Peter Pan,” “The Princess and the Frog,” “Lilo and Stitch,” “Pinocchio”…there seems to be no end in sight.
 And it’s infuriating.

 It would appear to many fans of the Mouse that Walt’s beloved studios are just fresh out of ideas.
-Is that why all that’s coming out of the Disney movie mill are remakes of what was already perfection, with the exception of the upcoming “Frozen 2”?
+Is that why all that’s coming out of the Disney movie mill are remakes of what was already perfect, except the upcoming “Frozen 2”?

 Pixar doesn’t seem to be having the same bout of writer’s block.
-We can’t seem to contain all the creativity and new ideas coming from Andrew Stanton, Brad Bird, Pete Docter, Lee Unkrich and the rest of the gang at Pixar Animation Studios.
-We’re looking forward to “Onward” and “Soul,” largely because they are new, not remakes.
+We can’t contain all the creativity and new ideas from Andnton, Brad Bird, Pete Docter, Lee Unkrich, and the other Pixar Animation Studios gang.
+We’re looking forward to “Onward” and “Soul,” primarily because they are new, not remakes.